 Now that your car is all clean, you can evaluate the finish.
 What you do next depends on what kind of paint your car has.
 If it is metallic paint with no clearcoat, avoid any kind of abrasive polishes.
 Most older cars don’t have clearcoat, unless they have been repainted.
 An example of a nonabrasive polish is Turtle Wax Metallic.
 Most other manufactures of automotive wax also sell polish that is suitable for metallic finishes.

 Depending on the thickness of your paint, top coats and clearcoats can be damaged when abrasive cleaners are used.
-If you remove the thin layer of clearcoat over the base paint, you will need to respray the area with clearcoat.
+If you remove the thin layer of clearcoat over the base paint, you will need to respray the area with another layer.
 Clearcoat is usually tougher than metallic paint finishes and can stand up to an abrasive polish.
 However, if your sheen can be restored by using a non abrasive polish, use it.
 If you must use an abrasive to restore your clearcoat, try a cleaning wax rather than straight polishing or a rubbing compound.
 If the paint is just a little dull but still smooth, hand polishing will probably be all that is needed to restore the luster.

 If your paint is severely faded or heavily scratched, you will probably need a rubbing compound.
 This is a big job and best done by hand.
 You can use a buffing machine, but there is a greater risk of damaging your finish.
 However if the only alternative is repainting, you might want to give it a try.